“A deadline and a dream”, two essential components of the ideal brief —Maira Kalman, Illustrator

 1. wuhaus.com/shop/ Love the color palette but don’t like the typography—It’s hard to read.

-2. bethkirby.com/shop Great colors, especially the bright yellow!
-Cool typography (and underline effect).
+2. https://amandagenther.com/ Great colors, especially the bright orange!
+Cool typography and clean layout.

 3. earthen-shop.com This kind of understated color palette is something I’d like to try.
 Photography is great; however, the typography is too modern/bold.